Varun Chakravarthy

-Varun Vinod Chakravarthy (born 29 August 1991) is an Indian cricketer who plays for Tamil Nadu in domestic cricket and Kolkata Knight Riders in the Indian Premier League (IPL) as a leg spin bowler.
-He made his international debut for the India cricket team in July 2021.
-He has 31 wickets in 41 matches.
+Varun Chakravarthy Vinod (born 29 August 1991) is an Indian international cricketer who plays for India as a leg spin bowler.
+He made his T20I debut in July 2021 and ODI debut in February 2025.
+He plays for Tamil Nadu in domestic cricket and Kolkata Knight Riders in the Indian Premier League.
+He was a member of the Indian team that won the 2025 Champions Trophy and the 2025 Asia Cup.

 Early life

+Chakravarthy was born on 29 August 1991 in Bidar, Karnataka, to Vinod Chakravarthy, an ITS officer working for BSNL, and Malini, a housewife.
+His father is half-Tamil and half-Malayali, while his mother is a Kannadiga.
+He was brought up in Adyar, Chennai.

-Chakravarthy was born on 29 August 1991 in Bidar, Karnataka.
-He did his schooling in Chennai, at Kendriya Vidyalaya CLRI and then St. Patrick's Anglo Indian Higher Secondary School, where he played cricket.
+He did his schooling in Chennai, at Kendriya Vidyalaya CLRI and then St. Patrick's Anglo Indian Higher Secondary School, where he played cricket as a wicket-keeper but quit the sport to focus on academics.
 He obtained a bachelor's degree in architecture from SRM University.
 At age 25, he gave up his job as an architect to pursue cricket professionally.

-Career
+Starting out as a pace bowler, a knee injury in early 2017 kept him out of action for six months, after which he turned to spin bowling.

+Domestic career

+Chakravarthy came into the limelight during the 2018 Tamil Nadu Premier League where his 9 wickets at an economy rate of 4.70 helped Madurai Panthers win their maiden title.
 He made his List A debut for Tamil Nadu in the 2018–19 Vijay Hazare Trophy on 20 September 2018.
-He was the leading wicket-taker for Tamil Nadu in the 2018–19 Vijay Hazare Trophy, with twenty-two dismissals in nine matches.
+He was the leading wicket-taker for Tamil Nadu in the tournament, with 22 dismissals in 9 matches.
 He made his first-class debut for Tamil Nadu in the 2018–19 Ranji Trophy on 12 November 2018.

 In December 2018, he was bought by the Kings XI Punjab in the player auction for the 2019 Indian Premier League (IPL) at the price of 8.4 crores.
 He made his Twenty20 debut for the team on 27 March 2019.
 His first over went for 25 runs, the highest number of runs conceded by a bowler on debut in the IPL.
 He was released by the Kings XI Punjab ahead of the 2020 IPL auction.
 In the 2020 IPL auction, he was bought by the Kolkata Knight Riders ahead of the 2020 Indian Premier League.
 On 24 October 2020, he took his first five-wicket haul in the IPL, with figures of 5 wickets for 20 runs, against the Delhi Capitals in Abu Dhabi.
-He was Kolkata Knight Riders' highest wicket-taker in the 2021 IPL tournament.
+He was Kolkata Knight Riders' highest wicket-taker in the 2021 IPL.

+Chakravarthy was the second-highest wicket-taker in the 2024 Indian Premier League with 21 dismissals at an average of 19.14 and economy rate of 8.04.
+He took 18 wickets in 6 matches for Tamil Nadu at the 2024–25 Vijay Hazare Trophy and finished second on the wicket-takers' list behind Arshdeep Singh.